top of page

 (and all other wildlife)

 Since the 1970s, we've lost nearly 40% of our insects worldwide.
 Not insect species - insects altogether.
 That should alarm you, even if our multi-legged friends tend to freak you out.
-Unnecessary pesticide use and habitat loss from development have caused sharp declines in over 2/3rds of all insect species.
+Unnecessary pesticide use and habitat loss have caused sharp declines in over 2/3rds of all insect species.
 We are winning the war on insects, but we need to stop fighting.

 Believe it or not, humans need bugs to survive.
 Small insects like mosquitos, ants, and flies feed larger insects, reptiles, amphibians, and birds.
 Caterpillars are the main food source for important pollinator birds.
 Bees, butterflies, moths, and birds all help plants spread and re-grow every year.